 Heather Corinna replies:I was fingering a girl that I have been hanging out with for a while now and she's a cool girl.
 She's had sex before and is not a virgin but when I was fingering her, I felt the cherry and then after we were done she said she started her period.
 This isn' the first time a girl has started to bleed cause of me fingering them and its not cause I have long nails, my nails are fine.
 So I told her about my past times and that I don't think its your period and she said she was never early and that she's not due for another 8 days!
 I think its cause I hit their cherry again.
 Is that possible to break a girl's cherry...again?!
 Help.

 If you felt something inside her vagina that felt LIKE a cherry -- something round with a little dimple, perhaps? -- you were feeling her cervix.
-It should be noted that when a woman is very aroused, that cervix will be pretty far back, so it shouldn't be that easy to feel it, and if you are, it's not something that tends to feel very good when jostled around.
+It should be noted that when a person with a vagina is very aroused, that cervix will be pretty far back, so it shouldn't be that easy to feel it, and if you are, it's not something that tends to feel very good when jostled around.
 You can bruise or abrade the cervix and if you're in there, feeling the cervix, it's likely that you're inserting fingers when your partner is not all that aroused, and thus probably not all that lubricated (and younger people don't often tend to realize that for deeper manual sex, using extra lubricant tends to be key), and THAT can also cause vaginal abrasions which can cause bleeding.

 On the other hand, it's also possible your partner did get her period.
-Periods do come early sometimes, not everyone really knows how to count days to know when to accurately expect them, and with younger women, cycles can also be erratic.
+Periods do come early sometimes, not everyone really knows how to count days to know when to accurately expect them, and with younger people, cycles can also be erratic.

 But no matter what, this has nothing to do with nonexistent cherries, or with anything deep inside the vagina that sex of any kind can change.
-If you routinely notice that during manual sex with your female partners they are bleeding, and it is not menstruation, it's probably about you not using extra lubricant as needed, not using latex gloves (nails can be cut, but vaginal tissue is delicate and even callouses can cause abrasions sometimes), and/or moving too fast into, or being too rough with, vaginal entry with your fingers, particularly if your partners aren't aroused enough for that yet, or staying aroused while you're doing that.
+If you routinely notice that during manual sex with your partners who have vaginas they are bleeding, and it is not menstruation, it's probably about you not using extra lubricant as needed, not using latex gloves (nails can be cut, but vaginal tissue is delicate and even callouses can cause abrasions sometimes), and/or moving too fast into, or being too rough with, vaginal entry with your fingers, particularly if your partners aren't aroused enough for that yet, or staying aroused while you're doing that.

 3. Be sure you're communicating with your partners throughout.
-Mind, the vagina, especially past the first couple inches, isn't rich with nerve endings, so a woman can be getting abraded back there without feeling it at the time.
+Mind, the vagina, especially past the first couple inches, isn't rich with nerve endings, so a person can be getting abraded back there without feeling it at the time.
 But you should be asking partners what feels good while you're doing this, and responding in kind.
 If your fingers in there aren't feeling seriously great, then adjust what you're doing to what DOES feel good.
 When in doubt, you can ask a partner to show you, with her own hands, what she likes best.
-It's also just smart with manual sex to start with a female partner's clitoris: generally, if she really wants fingers inserted at any point into her vagina, she'll ask for that.
+It's also just smart with manual sex to start with a partner's clitoris: generally, if she really wants fingers inserted at any point into her vagina, she'll ask for that.

 Here are a few extra links to help you out: